brofrain/leptos-animated-for/README.md

 ### SSR support

-You need to utilize `ssr` and `hydrate` features for the crate to work properly in a SSR project.
+You need to utilize the `ssr` feature for the crate to work properly in a SSR project.
 See the example `Cargo.toml` [configuration](https://github.com/brofrain/leptos-animated-for/blob/main/examples/ssr/Cargo.toml).

 ## Known issues